 By the end of December 2016, people played more than 14.8 million rounds of golf in Australia.
-That’s an increase of 300,000 rounds, or 2.1% compared to the previous year.
-This also means that the number of golf buggies could be on the rise.
+That’s an increase of 300,000 rounds, or 2.1% compared to the previous year which also means that the number of golf buggies could be on the rise.

 Read this article to find out if your golf buggy is street legal.
 We’ll also tell you about some of the most common uses for these types of vehicles.

 According to the Motor Vehicle Standards Act 1989, a roadworthy vehicle is one made to transport people.
 It can also transport animals and goods on public roads.
 Another type of roadworthy vehicle is a road trailer.
 These are without motor power but attach to motor vehicles.
 They also have their wheels.

 Additionally, whether a vehicle is suitable to drive on the road depends on the safety of:

 - The passengers in that vehicle

 - Whether or not the vehicle mixes with others on the road

 Simply put, for a vehicle to be road safe it must not endanger anyone or anything.
 So, where does this leave golf carts?
 After all, they have a motor, and they can transport both people and goods.

 Well, the truth is, a golf cart is not a roadworthy vehicle.
 Here’s why:

 Features That Make a Golf Cart a Non-Road Vehicle